karinelago/powerbi-docs.pt-br/powerbi-docs/power-bi-visualization-tables.md

 >
 ## <a name="prerequisites"></a>Pré-requisitos
  - Serviço do Power BI ou Power BI Desktop
- - Exemplo de Análise de Varejo
+ - Exemplo de análise de varejo

 ## <a name="create-a-table"></a>Criar uma tabela